thecodechemist99/scrollAnimationTrigger/README.md

 # scrollAnimationTrigger

-Trigger system to trigger JavaScript animations on specific scroll positions.
+A trigger system to trigger JavaScript animations on specific scroll positions.

 # How to use